airbnb/streamalert/docs/source/webhook.rst

       }
   }

-Use that API_ID to find the id of resource created, which we'll call the
+Use that `API_ID` to find the id of resource created, which we'll call the `PARENT_ID`:
-PARENT_ID:

 .. code-block:: bash

-  :caption: `Get the id of the resource` aws apigateway get-resources --rest-api-id API_ID
+  aws apigateway get-resources --rest-api-id API_ID

+Sample response:

 .. code-block:: json
-  :caption: `Sample output from get-resources`

   {
       "items": [
           {